hokiepokedad/PokeAlarmWiki/Facebook-Pages.md

 `https://graph.facebook.com/v2.2/{account_id}/accounts?access_token={long_lived_access_token}`

+Be sure to remove the curly braces "{}" when replacing values.
 The JSON response should have a **data** field under which is an array of items the user has access to.
 Find the item for the page you want the permanent access token from.
 The **access_token** field should have your permanent access token.
 Copy it and test it in the [Access Token Debugger](https://developers.facebook.com/tools/debug/accesstoken).
 Under "Expires" it should say "Never".